rgoksel/rgoksel/README.md

 ## About Me
 Hi, I'm Rabia Göksel Demiray.

 I'm a senior undergraduate Electronics and Communication engineering student at Istanbul Technical University.
 Also, I am a digital design engineer in TÜBİTAK BİLGEM tütel.
+Also, I am a research student at ITU GSTL.
+I'm doing my graduation project on hardware security and hardware acceleration.
 I was a traninee at Ecole42.

-I design my modules with Verilog/SysyemVerilog, and I am coding my programs in C. I'm trying to improve myself in digital system design, RISC-V and FPGA.
+I design my modules with Verilog/SysyemVerilog, and I am coding my programs in C. I'm trying to improve myself in digital system design, hardware security, RISC-V and FPGA.

 I did my internships about digital design.
 I have learned about FPGA, VHDL, Verilog, RISC-V and Matlab in these internships.
 In Ecole 42, I learned everything about software, how to develop algorithms, and how to write the code of that algorithm.